Too real. We hear this expressed by remote leaders all the time. And usually it's followed by:

 We used to get this for free in the physical office

-And now that we're all remote (wahoo!), we need to intentionally add these moments back into our remote team's calendar.
+And now that we're all remote (wahoo!), we need to intentionally add these moments back into our remote team's meeting cadence.
 Our teams need a place for this to naturally occur.
 And we need to make sure our digital team's tech stack has the tool to enable it naturally.

 Which puts even more pressure on making sure our scheduled meetings are productive.